Camera-Guy/Cams-VRC-ORM-Generator/README.md

 https://github.com/user-attachments/assets/dd1c6822-ac91-4f9a-98fc-2de38ba1c1bc

-The slots are not orderd in O R M because Unity orders Metallic then Occlusion in Standard Shader and Adding a Roughness is for me a least used features so Important stuff on top
+The slots are not orderd in O R M because Unity orders Metallic then Occlusion in Standard Shader and Adding a Roughness for me is a lesser used feature so Important stuff on top

 Created because the exsisting ORM generators did not do it right or was too much of a hassle